 Why is it so expensive?

 Sugar is an inexpensive ingredient, while fruit, especially organic, is not.
 Many other producers are able to offer their products at a lower price because they contain much higher concentrations of sugar, sometimes as much as 65-70%!
 We believe you deserve a spread that actually tastes like fruit and that you can feel good about sharing with your family.
 And we also believe in buying from organic farmers and growers, thereby supporting our local economy, sustainable food systems and your health.
 And all of this is sure worth the cost!

 How do you make it low sugar?
 Do you add anything else?

 Our jams are low in sugar because we add less sugar to them!
 There is nothing artificial in there.
 Instead, we rely on fresh, ripe fruit for the sweetness.
-And while there are other sweetener options out there, such as stevia, honey or xylitol, we believe organic cane sugar (when possible) provides the best flavor profile at a reasonable price.
+And while there are other sweetener options out there, such as stevia, honey or xylitol, we believe cane sugar (when possible) provides the best flavor profile at a reasonable price.

 Where does the fruit come from?

 One of our priorities is to support local Colorado growers.
 We partner with farms such as Ela Family Farm and High Altitude Farm to source ingredients like peaches and rhubarb.
 Another one of our goals is to divert fruit from entering the waste stream.
 We partner with organizations like FoodMaven to find fruit that may otherwise not find a home.
 These “seconds” may be a little ugly, small or misshapen, but that doesn’t matter when they get blended up into jam!
 When we are not able to source fruit through local farmers or food rescue organizations, we use more traditional channels like local stores and food supply companies.

 What’s the difference between jam and jelly?